Tasks which have an image or video as their input. This includes:

 Contrast with one-stage detectors.

-A heatmap over an image which shows each pixel’s importance for the classification.
+A heatmap over an image which shows each pixel’s importance for the predicted classification.
+This makes them very useful for making image classifiers explainable.